ROCm/rocm-install-on-linux/docs/how-to/prerequisites.rst

             uname -srmv

-        **Example:** The output of the command above lists the kernel version in the following format:
+        **Example:** The preceding command lists the kernel version in the following format:

         .. code-block:: shell

             Linux 5.15.0-46-generic #44~20.04.5-Ubuntu SMP Fri Jun 24 13:27:29 UTC 2022 x86_64

     b.
-Confirm that the obtained kernel version information matches with system requirements as listed in :ref:`supported_distributions`.
+Confirm that your kernel version matches the system requirements, as listed in :ref:`supported_distributions`.

 Additional package repositories
 ==========================================================